orsonteodoro/nano-ycmd/README.md

 ####Quality?
 Is it finished or complete?

-Code completion is feature complete but the entire feature set of the completer commands is not feature complete.
+Code completion as in looking outside of the current opened buffers in nano is feature complete but the entire feature set of the completer commands is not feature complete.
 The UX could also be improved.

 ####What license is GNU nano released under?